 Obesity is a very common problem seen in feline patients.
-Obesity itself is not a disease, but very often can lead to disease states.
-Cats that are overweight or obese invariably are ingesting more calories than they are burning.
+Obesity itself is not a disease, but very often can lead to various diseases.
+Cats that are becoming overweight or obese invariably are ingesting more calories than they are burning.
 Chronically overweight feline patients become predisposed to developing diabetes and arthritis.
 Overweight cats who stop eating for even shorts periods of time may start to “digest” the fat of their own liver, a serious condition called hepatic lipidosis.
 In the following article, we will review obesity in cats as well as discuss strategies to keep those extra pounds of your feline friend.

 Obesity in cats is almost always caused by an imbalance between physical activity and food/caloric intake, meaning your cat is eating more calories than they are able to burn.
 An unhealthy diet high in fat, giving your cat lots of treats or “human” food, as well as a lack of exercise may all contribute to weight gain.
 While the hypothyroid disease may contribute to weight gain in a dog, this condition is very uncommon in feline populations.